MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 #### Create a quantum register

 1. First, you create a 'devices' object to import the PASQAL quantum computer target, Fresnel.
-FRESNEL provides predefined trap layouts that you can utilize to create your quantum register.
+[Fresnel QPU](xref:microsoft.quantum.providers.pasqal#fresnel) provides predefined trap layouts that you can utilize to create your quantum register.
 To configure your quantum registers, you arrange an array of qubits.

     ```python
     from pulser_pasqal import PasqalCloud